 The 5 most common mistakes to washing your face can make or break your skin care routine and sabotage your complexion.
-Your daily skin care starts with cleansing and cleansing correctly for your unique facial skin can make a huge difference that's easy to notice.
+Your daily skin care starts with cleansing and cleansing correctly for your unique facial skin can make a huge difference that you will see right away.

-Are you washing your face the right way?Your complexion is not the same as everyone else's.
+Are you washing your face the right way?Your complexion is not the same as everyone else's so don't just copy something that someone else is doing or that you read somewhere.
+How you cleanse your face needs to fit your complexion.
 That's because your complexion is the result of your unique choices and characteristics including: where you live, what you do during your day, the products you use on your skin, your unique skin problems, and how oily or dry your skin is.
 All these factors determine how you, and only you, should wash your face.
-The most common mistakes I see people making when it comes to their face washing routines are:
+The most common face washing mistakes I see people making are:

 - Picking the wrong cleanser for their skin type

 - Using the wrong water temperature